CodepediaOrg/codepediaorg.github.io/_posts/2018-01-21-new-codingmarks-in-2018-calendarweek-3.md

 categories: [codingmarks]
 tags: [codingmarks]
 ---
-New [codingmarks](https://www.codingmarks.org) added this year so far.
+New [dev bookmarks](https://www.bookmarks.dev) added this year so far.
 They were marked with the following keywords:

 * TOC
 {:toc}